- by Seneca

 This is the easiest thing to wield control over.
 It's easier to stop feeding your dog certain things than it is to put them in a pollen-free, dust-free, mold-free, chemical-free bubble.
 Many people have found that their dog's allergies cleared up just by switching to a raw diet.
 Cooking changes the composition of the proteins, especially the high heat for making kibble.
 What might be a problem in commercial dog food could be fine raw or even lightly cooked.
 There are also people who have found that their dog is fine on grass fed but not grain fed meat.
 We were not one of those lucky families who merely had to switch to raw and everything became wonderful.
 We have stuck with it for it's numerous other health benefits and because avoiding allergens means making his meals from scratch.
 Cooking them would just be one more thing I'm having to do.

 If you opt to go raw, I would recommend getting an education from Raw Fed and Nerdy.
 They have a pay what you want class, meaning you can even pay $0.
 They have an awesome spreadsheet that helps you develop recipes with ingredients your dog can have and make sure they are nutritionally complete meals according to updated scientific standards regarding levels of bioavailability in each ingredient.
 Deficiency problems are not something that happens overnight though, so if you just need to feed your dog a hunk of ground beef for a couple days while you get all this sorted, it will be fine.
+If you have a puppy, you need full nutrition, every day.
+If you have a puppy, consider getting a custom formulated recipe from a pro if you can't find a complete dog food that will work for them.

 If you don't have to go to this extreme and can find a suitable dog food, you've got it made!